 Do those super vitamin concoctions safeguard us from ailments and keep us healthy?
-Let’s learn the truth about multivitamin supplements with nutrition Expert Mascha Davis.
+Let’s learn the truth about multivitamin supplements.

 In the last few decades, multivitamin supplements have become the norm as an ‘insurance’ safeguard for those who may not be getting enough nutrients from food in their diet.
 More recently, this practice has ballooned into the dietary supplement industry which promotes the idea that people can simply pop a pill, rely on a drink concoction or take a powdered substance to get everything they need.